y-a-v-a/nextjs-redis/README.md

 ### NextJS Config

 In `next.config.js` in version 13 and higher, one needs to put an absolute path, or a path that can be resolved from the dist dir (usually `.next`).
-In order to use this package, the easiest way is to make a file in `src` and `import` and `export` this package again, for example named `CacheHandler.ts`
+In order to use this package, the easiest way is to make a file in `src` and `import` and `export` this package again, for example named `CacheHandler.ts`.
+This page cache only works when `fallback` is _not_ set to false in your `getStaticPaths`; it works either with `fallback: true` with explicit loading UI or when set to `fallback: 'blocking'`.
+See also the [documentation on fallback](https://nextjs.org/docs/pages/api-reference/functions/get-static-paths)

 ```ts
 import CacheHandler from 'nextjs-redis';